Race and Training Schedule, PyeongChang 2018

-The schedule and results can be found at the official Sochi 2014 Winter Olympic and Paralympic site: http://m.sochi2014.com/en/paralympic/schedule-and-results
+The schedule can be found at the official PyeongChang 2018 Winter Olympic and Paralympic site: https://www.pyeongchang2018.com/en/paralympics/schedule

 Below is our Paralympic race schedule which is subject to change due to weather.

 |Thu, Mar 8||Downhill Training, men and women|

 |Fri, Mar 9||Downhill training, men and women, Opening Ceremonies|

 |Sat, Mar 10||Downhill race, men and women.
 Covered live by NBC|